Krishnann-s/HackerRank-Solutions/README.md

 # HackerRank-Solutions
-## Solutions to Algorithm | Data Structure is available
+## Solutions to Hackerrank Algorithms preparation kit is available